-- 16.1 All accidents and incidents, including near-misses or dangerous occurrences, will be reported as soon as possible to the Support Services Manager and recorded on the standard reporting method (B-Safe). - 16.2 The Support Services Manager will be responsible for informing the Headteacher/Principal, COO/TOM if the accident is fatal or a 'major injury', as outlined by the HSE. - 16.3 Each school will record and report work-related injuries to staff members or pupils.
+- 16.1 All accidents and incidents, including near-misses, will be reported as soon as possible to the Support Services Manager and recorded on the standard reporting method (Sypro).
+B-Safe should be used to record more serious incidents and dangerous occurrences, such as broken bones/fractures or any incident which is likely to lead to a hospital visit or further treatment. - 16.2 The Support Services Manager will be responsible for informing the Headteacher/Principal, COO/TOM if the accident is fatal or a 'major injury', as outlined by the HSE. - 16.3 Each school will record and report work-related injuries to staff members or pupils.